redhat-best-practices-for-k8s/test-network-function/README.md

 Currently, all available tests are part of the "CNF Certification Test Suite" test suite, which serves as the entrypoint to run all test specs.
 By default, `test-network-function` emits results to `test-network-function/cnf-certification-tests_junit.xml`.

-The included default configuration is for running `diagnostic`  suite on the trivial example at [cnf-certification-test-partner](https://github.com/test-network-function/cnf-certification-test-partner).
-To configure the tests for your own environment,

-please see the example [tnf_config.yml](https://github.com/test-network-function/test-network-function/blob/main/test-network-function/tnf_config.yml).

 ### Dependencies

 At a minimum, the following dependencies must be installed *prior* to running `make install-tools`.